guitarvydas/guitarvydas.github.io/_posts/2024-04-05-The Origins of Silicon Valley.md

-I attended this talk https://events.vtools.ieee.org/m/409693 in-person, yesterday.
+I attended this talk https://events.vtools.ieee.org/m/409693 by Paul Wesling in-person, yesterday.

-My main takeaway was that the companies in Silicon Valley shared knowledge with each other, whereas much larger companies on the east coast did not share information.
+My main takeaway was that the companies in Silicon Valley freely shared knowledge with each other, whereas much larger companies on the east coast did not share information.

 In Silicon Valley, "non-compete clauses" were not allowed.
 This allowed people to move around freely, to accept employment in new ventures and to quickly form new ventures.

-Only 5 states in the U.S. and, only recently, the province of Ontario (Canada) have legislation that disallows or doesn't honour non-compete clauses.
+Only 5 states in the U.S. and, recently, the province of Ontario (Canada) have legislation that disallows or doesn't honour non-compete clauses.

 In my mind, this brings up the issue of "open source software" and how it relates to this concept.
+Historically, the idea of "open source" did not even exist until the 1990's.
+Before then, all software was "closed source" (including UNIX® -  paid hard-earned money for a binary (non-source) license to use UNIX®).
+The "open source" mind-set represents a huge, yet subtle memetic difference.
+For example, Linux was borne out of the closed-source mentality.
+UNIX® cost money, so someone put in the effort to make a "clean-room copy" of UNIX® and to make it available to the masses.
+There were other attempts at copying (like XINU, TUNIS), but they didn't catch fire (why not?).
 # Appendix - See Also

 ### References